 The Titan God of Mortality

 The powers of the ancient Titans are ambiguous and mysterious.
-The domains they ruled over, like heavenly light or memory or sight, can be difficult to understand for us, particularly as so little information exists about them.
+The domains they ruled over, like heavenly light or memory or sight, can be difficult to understand, particularly as so little information exists about them.
 However, most sources agree that Iapetus was the god of mortality.
 What that means is not really clear.
 One would assume that it makes Iapetus the most violent and destructive force among the Titans and that he was the one who was connected to death.

-Meaning of the name Iapetus
+Meaning of the Name Iapetus

 The etymology of ‘Iapetus’ is not certain.
 It may be derived from the Greek word ‘iaptein,’ which means ‘to hurl’ or ‘to injure.’
 Thus, this could be a reference to Zeus hurling Iapetus and his brothers into Tartarus.
 But it could also mean that Iapetus is the one to wound or injure his opponents.

 Another explanation might be that ‘Iapetus’ or ‘Japetus’ predates the ancient Greeks.
 This name then establishes a connection between the Titan and the biblical Japheth, who was the third son of Noah and was himself considered to be the progenitor of the human race.
-Japheth was believed to be the common ancestor of the people of Europe in the same way that Iapetus, as the father of Prometheus who created mankind, was the ancestor of humanity at large.
+Japheth was believed to be the common ancestor of the people of Europe in the same way that Iapetus, the father of Prometheus who created mankind, was the ancestor of humanity at large.

 The more brutal and violent meaning behind the name ‘Iapetus’ is the belief that it derives from the Greek ‘iapetus’ or ‘japetus,’ meaning ‘to pierce,’ assumedly with a spear.
 This makes Iapetus the aggressor and indeed The Piercer is the title that he is most commonly known by.
-While the texts about the Titanomachy are few, some sources say that Iapetus was one of the generals in the war against the younger gods and that he was finally defeated in a one-on-one combat with Zeus himself.
+While the texts about the Titanomachy are few, some sources say that Iapetus was one of the generals in the war against the younger gods and that he was finally defeated in one-on-one combat with Zeus himself.
 This visual of Iapetus as a fierce warrior and fighter lives up to both his title of The Piercer and his status as the god of mortality and violent death.

 However, another interpretation exists for this moniker which names Iapetus the god of craftsmanship.
 If he did indeed play this role, then the duality of Iapetus would be an interesting aspect of the god.
-However, there is very little evidence for this and in most texts he is designated the god of mortality.
+However, there is very little evidence for this and in most texts, he is designated the god of mortality.

 Iapetus in Greek Mythology

-The role and mentions of Iapetus in Greek mythology is intricately entwined with the deeds and roles of his brothers.
+The role and mentions of Iapetus in Greek mythology are intricately entwined with the deeds and roles of his brothers.
 They were all involved in the two major wars and upheavals caused by the shift in power first from Uranus to Cronus (also called Kronos) and then to Zeus.
 Given his role in these wars and the sons that he fathered, Iapetus played a small but significant role in Greek mythology.

-War against Uranus and the Golden Age
+A war against Uranus and the Golden Age

-Iapetus stood beside Cronus during the Golden Age and seemed to have supported his reign whole-heartedly.
-This is perhaps unusual in that Cronus was the youngest son among the Titans and by all accounts his elder brothers did not challenge his right to rule.
+Iapetus stood beside Cronus during the Golden Age and seemed to have supported his reign wholeheartedly.
+This is perhaps unusual in that Cronus was the youngest son among the Titans and by all accounts, his elder brothers did not challenge his right to rule.
 This is a tradition that can, interestingly, be seen continued with the younger gods, since Zeus was also the youngest of the six children of Cronus and Rhea.